-- Core: consisting of a dozen or so tier-1 providers forming the top level of the hierarchy. - Middle: ASes that provide transit service but are not part of the core. - Edge: stub ASes that do not provide transit service.
-They're customers only.
+- Core: consisting of a dozen or so tier-1 providers forming the top level of the hierarchy. - Middle: ASes that provide transit service but are not part of the core. - Edge: stub ASes that do not provide transit service (they are customers only).

-We collect an Internet AS topology [30], infer inter-AS relationships [28], and then classify all ASes into these three tiers.
-Core ASes are manually selected based on their connectivity and relationships with other ASes [30]; Edge ASes are those that only appear at the end of AS paths; and the rest are middle ASes.
+We collect an Internet AS topology [18], infer inter-AS relationships using the algorithm from [19], and then classify all ASes into these three tiers.
+Core ASes are manually selected based on their connectivity and relationships with other ASes [18]; Edge ASes are those that only appear at the end of AS paths; and the rest are middle ASes.
 With this classification, we can locate monitors and prefix origins with regard to the routing hierarchy.

 Our set of 22 monitors consists of 4 monitors in the core, 15 in the middle and 3 at the edge.
 We would like to have a more representative set of monitors at the edge, but we only found these many monitors in this class with consistent data from the RouteViews and RIPE data archive.
-The results presented in this subsection might not be quantitatively accurate due to the limitation of monitor set, but we believe they still illustrate qualititively the impact of monitor location on slow convergence.
+The results presented in this subsection might not be quantitatively accurate due to the limitation of monitor set, but we believe they still illustrate qualitatively the impact of monitor location on slow convergence.

-In the previous section we showed that $T{down}$ events have both the longest convergence time and the most path exploration from all path change events.
-Furthermore, in a $T{down}$ event, the root cause of the failure is most likely inside the destination AS, and thus all monitors should observe the same set of events.
-Therefore, the $T{down}$ events provide a common base for comparison across monitors and prefixes, and the difference between convergence time and the number of updates should be most pronounced.
+In the previous section we showed that T{down} events have both the longest convergence time and the most path exploration from all path change events.
+Furthermore, in a T{down} event, the root cause of the failure is most likely inside the destination AS, and thus all monitors should observe the same set of events.
+Therefore, the T{down} events provide a common base for comparison across monitors and prefixes, and the difference between convergence time and the number of updates should be most pronounced.
 In this subsection we examine how the location of prefix origins and monitors impact the extent of slow convergence.

-Figure 14 shows the duration of $T{down}$ events seen by monitors in each tier.
+Figure 17 shows the duration of T{down} events seen by monitors in each tier.
 The order of convergence time is core < middle < edge, and the medians of convergence times are 60, 84 and 84 seconds for core, middle and edge respectively.
 Taking into account that our edge monitor ASes are well connected: one has 3 providers in the core and the other two reach the core within two AS hops, we believe that in reality edge will generally experience even longer convergence times than the values we measured.
-Figure 15 shows that monitors in the middle and at the edge explore 2 or more paths in about 60% of the cases, whereas monitors in the core explore at most one path in about 65% of the cases.
+Figure 18 shows that monitors in the middle and at the edge explore 2 or more paths in about 60% of the cases, whereas monitors in the core explore at most one path in about 65% of the cases.